-By focusing on social determinants of health that impact military families most, such as food insecurity, social isolation and tobacco and alcohol use, we can provide the support and care needed to help Active Duty Service Members (ADSM), Reservists, those on National Guard and their families be ready to meet the needs of their service and country.
+By focusing on health-related social needs that impact military families most, such as food insecurity, social isolation and tobacco and alcohol use, we can provide the support and care needed to help Active Duty Service Members (ADSM), Reservists, those on National Guard and their families be ready to meet the needs of their service and country.

-In 2015, Humana’s CEO, Bruce Broussard, set out a Bold Goal to improve the health of the communities we serve by 20% by 2020.
-Since then, Humana has launched its population health strategy in several local Bold Goal markets and has measured success via the CDC’s Healthy Days measure.
-Humana’s Bold Goal is a population health strategy focused on both community and business integration to improve the clinical and social health outcomes of our members.
+Humana’s Bold Goal is a collective impact strategy focused on both community and business integration to improve the clinical and social health outcomes of our members.
 Throughout our business, we address social determinants of health by working with Humana care teams, nonprofit organizations, business and government leaders as well as healthcare professionals to identify, screen and refer members to community resources and long-term support.
 By using data, technology and evidence-based solutions, we’re able to connect, learn and make health improvements easier and more attainable.

-We can’t do this work alone.
+We cannot do this work alone.
 Does your organization have programs in place focused on improving the physical and mental health of the military community?

 We want to connect with you!